-Today you’re going to learn various theories of origin of earth.
-First of all, you should know that all the concepts, hypotheses and theories propounded for origin of the solar system are also applicable for origin of the earth.
+Today you’re going to learn various theories of the origin of the earth.
+First of all, You should know that all the concepts, hypotheses and theories propounded for the origin of the solar system are also applicable to the origin of the earth.

-In this article, we will read total 8 theories of origin of universe.
+In this article, we will read a total of 8 theories of the origin of the universe.

 - Gaseous hypothesis of Kant

 - Planetesimal hypothesis of Chamberlin